maueroats/teaching/content/intermediate-cs/sem2final/20-grade8.md

           (check-expect (is-middle-age?
 "11/30/1955" 2015) false)
           (check-expect (is-middle-age?
 "6/25/2000" 2018) false)

 2. *Number list*.
 Create a list of all of the numbers from start to end that are divisible by 7.
-Except if you discover a number divisble by 49 then stop your list there. `n1: number(start) number(end) -> list of numbers`.
+Except if you discover a number divisible by 49 then stop your list there. `n7: number(start) number(end) -> list of numbers`.